CTCycle/NISTCOLLECT-adsorption-data-collection/README.md

 **experimental:** contains experimental features to integrate further information into the dataset.
 Description of chemicals (both adsorbate species and adsorbent materials) can be generated using the pretrained GPT2 model using `NISTADS/experimental/gpt_enhancement.py`.
 Due to the model limitations, description may not be very accurate and lack context for more complex molecules and materials.

 ### 3.1 Configurations
-The `NISTADS/config/configurations.py` file allows to change the script configuration.
+For customization, you can modify the main script parameters via the `NISTADS/commons/configurations.py` file.

 | Category              | Setting               | Description                                           |
 |-----------------------|-----------------------|-------------------------------------------------------|